The Murri Affair

 The Murri Affair (Fatti di gente perbene; La grande bourgeoise) is a 1974 historical drama film directed by Mauro Bolognini, starring Giancarlo Giannini and Catherine Deneuve.
 It is based on real events of a notorious 1902 murder trial.
 It was awarded with a David di Donatello for Best Film.

+Plot

+Linda Murri, the daughter of a liberal wealthy family, was raised under lenient sexual mores, and now is suffocating in a marriage to a conservative doctor.
+Her brother, an intense young man who wastes his time on whores and gambling, can no longer watch his sister suffer.
+He plots the murder of her husband, and through the crime lays bare a society feeding on unspeakable passions and illicit actions.